Run OpenClaw Securely in Docker Sandboxes

 Using Cloud Models

 The sandbox proxy automatically injects API keys from the host environment.
 If you have ANTHROPIC_API_KEY or OPENAI_API_KEY set, OpenClaw can use cloud models specified in its settings.
-The proxy ensures credentials stay protected inside the sandbox, so you can seamlessly switch between free local models for experimentation and cloud models for production work.
+Because the credentials never actually land inside the sandbox filesystem, you can switch between free local models for experimentation and cloud models for production work without having to manage two separate credential setups.

 Choosing a Model